 By Caitlynn Canfield

 The beginning of April brings spring turkey season closer in the Upper Peninsula.
 Many people view this as an optimal time to hunt turkey, since it’s an isolated season and doesn’t overlap other hunting seasons like fall turkey season.
 It’s a time when you can focus on only turkey hunting, and the woods won’t be overly crowded with deer hunters and small game hunters.
-It’s a time to dust off your turkey calls, equipment like a bow case, and decoys to go listen for early morning gobbles, and maybe see a tom strutting.
+It’s time to dust off your turkey calls, equipment like a bow case, and purchase additional 9mm ammunition, and go listen for early morning gobbles, and maybe see a tom strutting.
+This is also great time to take gun safety classes to learn more about your hunting rifles.

 Like all hunting, take into account the habit in which your target game lives.
 You should keep track of roosting sites, where they might go for food and water, and open spots where you’ll be able to pick your prize turkey out of the flock, without danger of shooting more than one.
 All this information will go into where you’ll want to sit, or walk, depending on how you hunt.